inasafe/inasafe/docs/reporting-standards.md

  use the word 'affected' as the default describer for all hazards.
 Words such as inundated, flooded, impacted should not be used.
-Please note that for Indonesian reports we use the word 'terdampak' even though it is not directly translated from 'affected'. **Hazard type** is the type of hazard that has been chosen for analysis out of the hazards that are supported by InaSAFE.
+Please note that for Indonesian reports we use the word 'terdampak' even though it is not directly translated from 'affected'. **Hazard** is the type of hazard that has been chosen for analysis out of the hazards that are supported by InaSAFE.
  **Event/hazard** shows whether the analysis is from a single event (**event**) or multiple events (**hazard**).